 3. Create a positive user experience (UX)

-User experience (UX) is a crucial part of your online presence.
+User experience (UX) is a crucial part of your online presence — it’s also a common ecommerce SEO problem.
 When you have leads on your site, you must provide them with a positive UX.
 If leads have a good experience on your site, they will remain engaged and interested in your page.

 A positive UX has a strong impact on your audience.
 When your audience has a good experience on your site, they are likely to remain on it.
 This means they are spending more time getting to know your business and learn about your products.